statico/aspen/README.md

 $ mkdir ~/ebooks
 ```

+**Sometimes plaintext documents act weird.** Maybe `bin/import` can't extract a title or maybe the search highlights are off.
+The file might have the wrong line endings or one of those annoying [UTF-8 BOM headers](https://stackoverflow.com/questions/2223882/whats-different-between-utf-8-and-utf-8-without-bom).
+Try running [dos2unix](http://dos2unix.sourceforge.net/) on your text files to fix them.

 **If you have non-plaintext documents, like PDFs and MSWord,** use the included `convert` utility to convert them to plaintext.
 Pass it a filename relative to your data directory:

 ```